opensearch-project/alerting/docs/bucket-level-alerting-rfc.md

 ## Providing Feedback

-If you have comments or feedback on our plans for Document-Level Alerting, please comment on the [GitHub issue](https://github.com/opendistro-for-elasticsearch/alerting/issues/326) in this project to discuss.
+If you have comments or feedback on our plans for Bucket-Level Alerting, please comment on the [GitHub issue](https://github.com/opensearch-project/alerting/issues/86) in this project to discuss.